yaowang126/Unsupervised-Chinese-peotry-text-style-transfer/README.md

 # Unsupervised-Chinese-peotry-text-style-transfer
 ## COMS6998-Deep-Learning-System-Project
+### Discription
+- This is a model that aim at convert a five-word sentence to a seven-word sentence, and is a implementation of  [A Probabilistic Formulation of Unsupervised Text Style Transfer!](https://arxiv.org/abs/2002.03912)

 ### Introduction
 - The original data is in folder **data** and the cleaned data is also in it named **five** and **seven**.
 - Run if you want to clean by yourself